ropg/ipocalypse/README.md

 ipv6_defaultrouter="fe80::1%em0"
 ```

 Jails when they start bring up their own IP aliases, so their IPs do not need to in `rc.conf`.
-My use 10.42.1.x IPv4 addresses, plus an IPv6 address if I want them to reachable directly using IPv6.
-The IPv6 address I use are part of my assigned IPv6 /64 which is `2a01:4f9:2a:2388`.
+Mine use an 10.42.1.x IPv4 address, plus an IPv6 address if I want them to reachable directly using IPv6.
+The IPv6 addresses I use for jails are part of my assigned IPv6 /64 which is `2a01:4f9:2a:2388`.
 I add `:1xxx:`, a one plus all 3 digits of the last octet of the private IP-address as decimal, just so that I don't have to remember two addresses for the same jail.
 So a jail that has `10.42.1.2` as it's IPv4 address on the `lo42` interface gets `2a01:4f9:2a:2388:1002::1` as IPv6 address like so:

 ```
 ezjail-admin create wwwproxy "lo42|10.42.1.2,em0|2a01:4f9:2a:2388:1002::1"